 A humidity generator, (Michell Instruments S503, S904 or Optical), used in combination with a general reference handheld hygrometer, is ideal for a quick and accurate calibration.
-For more information on the S503, S904 or Optical humidity generators please contact Michell Instruments (see www.michell.com for contact details).
+For more information on the S503, S904 or Optical humidity generators please contact Michell Instruments (see contact details at www.michell.com).